ZhengjcVP/MusicScoreScanHelper/README.md

 - ```MusicScoreProc.py```: A collection of helper functions including rotation, cropping, despeckle, centering, etc.
 - ```RemoveFingeringMain.py```: The main file of manual fingering removal.
 - ```RemoveFingeringToolkit.py```: A collection of helper functions including removing patches and cleaning objects between lines.
-- ```LoadScanPDFMainMP.py```: Abandonded file.
+- ```LoadScanPDFMainMP.py```: Abandoned file.
 Intended to boost main process by using multi-threading.
 The result is not efficient.
-- ```CombinePDF.py```: Abandonded file.
+- ```CombinePDF.py```: Abandoned file.
 Intended to combine images into PDF.
 The resulting file is too large and not efficient.

 ## Description for ```LoadScanPDFMain.py```
 This is a Python Script that helps you (hopefully) process scanned documents.
 It is intended to process musical scores, which has straight lines indicating horizontal directions.
 It will also work fine for scanned text documents.<br />